Interpreting the Electron EDM Constraint: The EDM constraint on one-loop SUSY

 We showed examples of one-loop SUSY EDMs above in Fig.~\ref{fig:oneloopEDM}.
 To unpack the diagrams a bit more: the electron splits into a virtual pair of its superpartner (the selectron) and a neutralino (the superpartner of the photon, $Z$, or Higgs boson).
 The diagram at right contains a selectron--electron--Higgsino interaction, which depends on the electron Yukawa coupling $y_e = m_e/v$.
 Then, it is proportional to $m_e$.
 The diagram at {\em left}, on the other hand, transforms the left-handed selectron to the right-handed selectron using the $A$-term trilinear coupling, $a_e H_d {\tilde e}_L {\tilde e}_R$.
 In a general supersymmetric theory, $a_e$ is formally independent of the Yukawa coupling $y_e$, although in many models they are proportional: $a_e \approx y_e M_{\rm SUSY}$, where $M_{\rm SUSY}$ is some measure of the SUSY-breaking scale.
 Since attempting to break this proportionality would lead to large corrections to $m_e$, it is reasonable to assume the proportionality.
 In this section, we concentrate on flavor-diagonal contributions to the EDM, which exist even in the absence of flavor violation in soft scalar masses generating dangerous FCNCs.
 If there are large off-diagonal scalar mass terms, different diagrams with insertion of scalar mass mixing become important \cite{McKeen:2013dma,Altmannshofer:2013lfa}.

 In the diagram at left, the invariant phase that would contribute to CP violation is $\arg(a_e^* M_{1,2})$.
 In many particular models of SUSY breaking, like gauge mediation (for reviews, \cite{Giudice:1998bp,Kitano:2010fa}), this CP phase is zero, and the contribution is absent.
 In more general models, like gravity mediation, it is unclear whether we should expect this phase to be small.
-The diagram at right is sensitive to the phase $\arg(\mu^* M_2)$.
-Generation of $\mu$, the Higgsino mass parameter, is typically one of the thorniest problems in building a supersymmetric model, and it seems very plausible that it could have a CP phase different from other SUSY-breaking parameters.
+The diagram at right is sensitive to the phase $\arg(\mu M_2 b_\mu^*)$.\footnote{Much of the literature performs a field redefinition to remove the phase of $b_\mu$ and refers to this simply as $\arg(\mu M_2)$, which we will sometimes write below.} Generation of $\mu$, the Higgsino mass parameter, is typically one of the thorniest problems in building a supersymmetric model, and it seems very plausible that it could have a CP phase different from other SUSY-breaking parameters.

 Let us summarize a general one-loop formula of the fermion EDM induced by a fermion $\psi_i$ with mass $m_i$ and electric charge $Q_i$ and a complex scalar $\phi_j$ with mass $m_j$ and electric charge $Q_j$.
 Their interactions with the SM fermion $f$ are: